-Research into the history of the West’s engagement with meditation led me in pursuit of a book written by Caroline Rhys Davids1 in 1914.
-I haven’t yet tracked down a copy of this work.
+Research into the history of the West’s engagement with Buddhism and meditation led me in pursuit of a book written by Caroline Rhys Davids in 1914.1 I haven’t yet tracked down a copy of this work.
 But several published reviews can be found through resources such as Google Scholar.
-Without careful reading of Davids’s treatise I wouldn’t wish to suggest it was representative of any or all of Buddhist psychology, that’s not my point.
-Rather, the reviews of her work appear, in some quarters, to accept that Eastern understandings of mind might be able to contribute to Western scientific knowledge.
+Without careful reading of Davids’s treatise, I wouldn’t wish to suggest it was representative of any or all of Buddhist psychology; that’s not my point.
+Instead, the reviews of her work appear, in some quarters, to accept that Eastern understandings of mind might be able to contribute to Western scientific knowledge.
 In one such appraisal, Walter Clark from the University of Chicago wrote in 1916:

 By drawing attention to the evolving nature of psychology, it is a reminder that Western science is in a state of flux.
 That what counts as ‘scientifically validated’ psychology today, could be washed away by a new ‘post-cognitive’ movement.
-Conversely, traditional Buddhist thought and practice has a core of knowledge that extends back hundreds and occasionally thousands of years.
-In this regard, Buddhist writings on mind, consciousness and meditation could be regarded as an underutilised resource in the study and use of meditation technologies.
+Conversely, traditional Buddhist thought and practice have a core of knowledge that extends back hundreds and occasionally thousands of years.
+In this regard, Buddhist writings on mind, consciousness, and meditation are an underutilized resource in the study and use of meditation technologies.

 2 The emphasis is mine.
 Clark, Walter E. “Buddhistic Psychology.”
 (1916): 139-141.